jfcarter2358/Ceres/docs/source/querying.rst

 Get
 ---

-Returns the databases contained in the CeresDB instance
+Returns the records within a specific database and collection

 .. code-block::